thenativeweb/whatif/README.md

 $ whatif <package>
 ```

-As a result `reqd` will give you a list of all packages where the given package is either referenced as a `dependency` or as a `devDependency` in the appropriate `package.json` file.
+As a result whatif will give you a list of all packages where the given package is either referenced as a `dependency` or as a `devDependency` in the appropriate `package.json` file.

 Please note that if you use tab completion, the package name may have a trailing slash accidentally. whatif will remove it automatically, so it's perfectly fine to run